Google Cloud · PCDOps

 The certification signals proficiency in DORA-aligned delivery practices, which are increasingly required by enterprises undergoing cloud-native transformation.
 Unlike the AWS DevOps Professional (DOP-C02) or Azure DevOps Engineer Expert (AZ-400), this certification places a distinctive emphasis on SRE methodology as codified by Google, making it particularly valuable at organizations that have adopted the Google SRE model or that use GKE and Anthos as core infrastructure.
 Demand for certified Google Cloud DevOps professionals has grown alongside Google Cloud's expanding enterprise market share.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1132 questions.

 Explanation